-GLWA operates eight of the 18 CSO control facilities tributary to GLWA's Regional Sewer System in Wayne, Oakland and Macomb Counties as prescribed in a lease agreement.
-The facilities are an outgrowth of the Long-Term CSO Control Plan, started in 1993 to address CSO discharges from 78 outfalls along the Detroit and
+GLWA operates eight of the 18 CSO control facilities tributary to GLWA's Regional Sewer System in Wayne, Oakland and Macomb Counties.
+GLWA operates these facilities as prescribed in a shared services agreement.
+The facilities are an outgrowth of the Long-Term CSO Control Plan, started in 1993 to address CSO discharges from 78 outfalls along the Detroit and Rouge Rivers.

-Rouge Rivers.
 Of the eight facilities, five are CSO RTBs and three are SDFs.
-The location of CSO RTBs and SDFs assets can be found on Figure VI-51 on page VI-53.
-The Belle Isle CSO RTB is operated as prescribed in a shared services agreement.
+The location of CSO RTBs and SDFs assets can be found on Figure VI-51.